 Michelle Badash, MS

-Related Media: What is Angina Pectoris?
+Related Media: Understanding Angina Pectoris?

 is the most common symptom of CAD.
 It is described as chest pain or discomfort with a squeezing or pressure-like quality, usually felt behind the breastbone, but sometimes felt in the shoulders, arms, neck, jaws, or back.
 Angina is an indicator that your heart is not getting all the oxygen it needs to keep working at its optimal level.

-People who have angina are at an increased risk of having a heart attack.
+People who have angina are at an increased risk of having a

 Types of angina include: